Interaction of Strain and Nuclear Spins in Silicon: Quadrupolar Effects on Ionized Donors

+The potential of computing based on quantum mechanics has triggered a quest for a scalable quantum bit or qubit technology with local control and long coherence times.
 Recent studies on the nuclear spin of ionized phosphorus donors in silicon have demonstrated ultra-long coherence times $T_2$ exceeding tens of minutes even at room temperature \cite{steger_quantum_2012, saeedi_room-temperature_2013}.
 Together with the advantages of modern silicon semiconductor technology, these times make such nuclear spins a prime candidate for the implementation of a quantum memory \cite{boehme_nuclear-spin_2012}.
 To enable storage of quantum information on longer timescales, the implementation of error correction is vital \cite{shor_scheme_1995}, requiring local control of single qubits, as well as two- or many-qubit interactions \cite{dennis_topological_2002}.
 Such a local control can be achieved by the combination of the global use of nuclear magnetic resonance (NMR) with a local tuning by gates \cite{kane_silicon-based_1998}, which has proven challenging even for the neutral phosphorus donor system \cite{wolfowicz_conditional_2014}.
-For ionized donors, the absence of the corresponding donor electron impedes any electronic control which would otherwise be mediated by the so-called hyperfine interaction of electron and nuclear spins, leading to a near perfect isolation.
+For ionized donors, the absence of the corresponding donor electron impedes any electronic control which would otherwise be mediated by the so-called hyperfine interaction of electron and nuclear spins, leading to a near perfect isolation of the ionized donor nuclear spin.
 In contrast to phosphorus, however, the heavier group V donors with a nuclear spin $I>1/2$ such as arsenic possess a nonzero quadrupole moment which interacts with electric field gradients \cite{wasylishen_nmr_2012}.
 Here, we show that this additional interaction can be manipulated by elastic strain applied to the host crystal and can very successfully be used to mechanically tune the properties of ionized donor nuclear spins.
 This paves the way for scalable local addressing of these qubits, as strain can be applied locally by piezo-actuators on the scale of nanometers \cite{alexe_self-assembled_2006}.
 Similarly, mechanical resonators in the required MHz frequency range are routinely fabricated in silicon in the framework of microelectromechanical systems (MEMS) and should be able to realize spin-spin couplings mediated by phonons, ultimately generating two- or many-qubit gates \cite{yeo_strain-mediated_2014}.
+Furthermore, while the lack of a stable silicon isotope with $I>1/2$ has prohibited accoustic nuclear resonance studies into quadrupole interaction in this material, the experiments reported here finally allow to measure the effectiveness with which electric field gradients are generated on substitutional lattice sites in silicon under the application of strain.